dulacp/cookiecutter-django-herokuapp/README.md

 # cookiecutter-django-herokuapp

-A [cookiecutter](https://github.com/audreyr/cookiecutter) template for Django 1.9+ / Python 3 only, that is *really* optimized for running on Heroku.
+A [cookiecutter](https://github.com/audreyr/cookiecutter) template for Django 1.10 / Python 3 only, that is *really* optimized for running on twelve-factor-app platforms (like Heroku or DigitalOcean).

 [![Build status](https://travis-ci.org/dulaccc/cookiecutter-django-herokuapp.svg?branch=master)](https://travis-ci.org/dulaccc/cookiecutter-django-herokuapp?branch=master)